cardboard-iguana/cardboard-iguana.com/log/2021-10-16-tryhackme-complete-beginner.md

 ### Introduction

-Active Directory proper encompasses not only user and machine management (which are handled by the domain controller), but also all of the other services that are necessary to allow an organization’s computers to act in unison from the users’ perspective.
+Active Directory proper encompasses not only user and machine management (which are handled by the domain controller), but also all of the other services that are necessary to allow an organization's computers to act in unison from the users' perspective.
 This includes file servers, etc.

 Domains are arranged into forests.